unixpickle/leea/README.md

  * FC: fully-connected network with standard LEEA.
 No weight decay is used.
 Mutations are simply Gaussian noise.
  * FC-S: fully-connected network with assignment-based mutation.
 Mutation overwrites certain weights with values sampled from a Gaussian.
  * FC-D: fully-connected network with weight-decay used to prevent weight explosion.
+ * FC-D(1): like FC-D, but with tournament selection and cross-entropy loss.

 <table>
   <thead>